jtrawicki/Example-Work/FinalProject/Defensive Template.md

      - **Metric**: http.response.status.code
      - **Threshold**: 400 every 5 minutes
      - **Vulnerability Mitigated**: A brute force attack would generate HTTP error responses.
 This Watcher alerts if there are an excessive number of HTTP requests in a short period of time
-     - **Reliability**: TODO: Based on volume of network traffic, this watcher generates a low amount of false positives.
+     - **Reliability**: Based on volume of network traffic, this watcher generates a low amount of false positives.
 ```
  ![Watch1](Images/Watch1.PNG)